El Diablo (character): Film

-The Chato Santana incarnation of El Diablo appears in the DC Extended Universe (DCEU) film Suicide Squad, portrayed by Jay Hernandez.
-This version previously used his powers to establish himself as a gang leader before accidentally destroying his family home in a moment of anger, killing his wife and two children in the process.
-Guilt-ridden, he was incarcerated in Belle Reve Penitentiary and vowed never to use his powers again.
-Despite being forced into Amanda Waller's Task Force X program, he maintains his vow until he is goaded by Deadshot into using his powers to defend the squad from the Enchantress' forces.
+The Chato Santana incarnation of El Diablo appears in Suicide Squad, portrayed by Jay Hernandez.
+This version was previously a gang leader before accidentally destroying his family home in a moment of anger, killing his wife and two children in the process.
+Guilt-ridden, he is incarcerated in Belle Reve Penitentiary and vows to never use his powers again.
+Despite being forced into Amanda Waller's Task Force X program, Diablo maintains his vow until Deadshot goads him into helping defend the squad from the Enchantress' forces.
 El Diablo later helps his squad-mates resist the Enchantress' illusions before sacrificing himself to kill her brother Incubus.